deanarchy/FimApp-Server/README.md

 To be added...

 ## Credits
-This server is mainly built using [Django REST Framework](https://www.django-rest-framework.org/)
+This server mainly built using [Django REST Framework](https://www.django-rest-framework.org/)

-[dj-rest-auth](https://github.com/iMerica/dj-rest-auth) was used for authentication systems.
+[dj-rest-auth](https://github.com/iMerica/dj-rest-auth) used for authentication systems.

 [django-rest-framework-simplejwt](https://github.com/jazzband/django-rest-framework-simplejwt) used for JSON Web Token authentication.